 My Hero Academia (僕のヒーロー・アカデミア Boku no Hero Academia) is a Superhero franchise set in world where 80% of humankind started manifesting superpowers known as "Quirks".
 With the majority of the population now possessing some kind of Quirk, society began to crumble under the onslaught of crime committed by those who abused their newfound powers.
 In response, those who sought to use their Quirk for good became Vigilantes to combat them.

 The vigilantes were formalized as pro heroes with the "Rhode Island New State Statute" Super Registration Act and Hero Academies were established to train the next generations to become officially licensed heroes.
 With that society begins to regain normalcy only now with most having to show restraint in using their Quirks.
 However, there are those who would not follow these rules and seek to bring chaos back among the masses in an attempt to re-create the days of the first few Quirks, necessitating the new hero system to stop them.
 As the series opens, one such hero is All Might, a "Symbol of Peace" to many and The Dreaded to criminals for his ability to stop crimes regardless of magnitude.
 Despite this, All Might has been keeping a secret from the public: his Quirk isn't natural and is actually passed down from his predecessor.
-However, an encounter with a villain in the past has left him severely weaken that it limits the use of his power and he fears his time as a hero is coming to an end.
-On one fateful day, he meets a Quirkless boy named Izuku "Deku" Midoriya, who proves he has the spirit of a hero despite his handicap.
-Thus, events are soon set into motion that'll change the lives of both and shake the world of heroes to its core.
+However, an encounter with a villain in the past has left him with an injury that severely limits his ability to use his power and he fears his time as a hero is coming to an end.
+On one fateful day, he saves a Quirkless boy named Izuku "Deku" Midoriya, who impresses All Might by proving to have the spirit of a hero despite lacking of power.
+Choosing to train Izuku as his successor, events are soon set into motion that'll change the lives of both and shake the world of heroes to its core forever.

 Starting out as a one-off manga written and illustrated by Kohei Horikoshi for Akamaru Jump before being expanded into its own series in Weekly Shōnen Jump, My Hero Academia.
 From there it expanded into Anime, Light Novels, Video Games and other types of media.